 Best Buy (BBY) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the consumer electronics retailer had gained 16.08% in the past month.
-In that same time, the Retail-Wholesale sector gained 2.4%, while the S&P 500 gained 5.68%.
+Heading into today, shares of the consumer electronics retailer had gained 20.34% over the past month, outpacing the Retail-Wholesale sector's gain of 9.07% and the S&P 500's gain of 8.19% in that time.

 Wall Street will be looking for positivity from BBY as it approaches its next earnings report date.
-The company is expected to report EPS of $1.91, down 7.28% from the prior-year quarter.
+This is expected to be November 23, 2021.
+In that report, analysts expect BBY to post earnings of $1.91 per share.
+This would mark a year-over-year decline of 7.28%.
 Meanwhile, our latest consensus estimate is calling for revenue of $11.6 billion, down 2.16% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for BBY.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for BBY.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.8% higher.
-BBY currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.53% higher.
+BBY is currently sporting a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that BBY has a Forward P/E ratio of 12.18 right now.
-Its industry sports an average Forward P/E of 8.88, so we one might conclude that BBY is trading at a premium comparatively.
+Investors should also note BBY's current valuation metrics, including its Forward P/E ratio of 12.86.
+This represents a premium compared to its industry's average Forward P/E of 9.61.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 29, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 34, which puts it in the top 14% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.